vplesko/OrbLang/doc/examples/01_FizzBuzz/README.md

         printf "%d\n" i;
 ```

 Orb's syntax is strictly prefix.
 The first element of a node determines what it represents.
 For example, `(== (% i 15) 0)` here is checking whether `i` is divisible by 15.

+`continue` will skip the remainder of the current iteration in this loop.
+This means that only one entry will be printed.

 ## Final code